Terraform Registry

 • The GPG public key.

-4. Add the ASCII-armored public key to the Terraform registry.
+4. Add the ASCII-armored public key to the Terraform repository.

-5. Your GPG private key and GPG passphrase will be configured automatically if entered into the Speakeasy CLI.
-Ensure that the following secrets are available to your repository:
+5. Your GPG private key and GPG passphrase will be configured automatically when entered into the Speakeasy CLI.
+Ensure the following secrets are available to your repository:

 • The GPG private key, terraform_gpg_secret_key.